404Wolf/stainless-technical-breifing-natug/document.typ

 strands get removed; no NEMids are destroyed.

 The first step in the processes is checking whether the NEMids are within the same strand or two different strands.
 Then, we check to see if the strands that they lie within are closed or open.

-If the overlapping NEMids are in the same strand, and the strand that they are in is an open strand, then one of the new strands will be an open strand, and the other strand will become a closed loop strand.
-If the NEMids are in the same strand, and the strand that they are in is an closed-loop strand, which will be split into two smaller closed-loop strands.

-On the other hand, if the NEMids are in two different strands, things are more complicated.

-If the NEMids are in different strands, and one of the NEMids is in a closed strand, and the other NEMid is in an open strand, then a closed loop is being opened back up.

-If the NEMids are in different strands, but both strands are open strands, the result will be two open strands that traverse multiple domains.

-2B is most common when creating a cross-strand exchange between two vertical helices in two different domains (pictured), but can occur with two adjacent inter-domain strands that are both open as well.

-And, lastly, if the NEMids are in different strands, but both strands are closed, then two closed-loop strands are being connected to form one larger closed-loop strand.
+Based on a variety of cases, we create new strands, move around points to different strands, and do re-painting.

 === Data Exchange

 NATuG supports exporting and importing of program states to various degrees of granularity.

+Originally, it was planned to simply pickle the program state (dump the raw binary), but that turned out to cause a lot of redundancy and also be extremely inaccessible to the end user.

-You can export and import the entire program program state as a `.natug` file, which is a `zip` archive containing metadata about every unique artifact currently specified in the system.
+Now, you can export and import the entire program program state as a `.natug` file, which is a `zip` archive containing metadata about every unique artifact currently specified in the system.
 It is sometimes redundant, since we could recompute the artifacts given the configuration, but allows for very quickly loading back in the data.

+To add undo/redo functionality, "snapshot"s are taken at every click/change, and these "snapshot"s are just `.natug` program saves because of how relatively quick they are to create.

 You can also export and import certain parts of the program state by themselves, to use as templates for various different types of nanotubes.
 For example, DNA